NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-SnapMirror/docs/README.md

 #### Reverse

-Reverse the direction of relationship, that is, make the source endpoint as the new destination endpoint and make the destination endpoint as the new source endpoint.
+Reverse the direction of relationship by making the source endpoint as the new destination endpoint and making the destination endpoint as the new source endpoint.
 Can be set during modify only.

 _Required_: No